Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

                        | 1 0 1 - 0 ...
 0 |
      The Terminus Interval ⬏        ⬑ The Terminal Region

-This brings me to an important note: numeric values, no batter the base, are _constructed_ right↤to↤left, but we still _read them_ from left↦to↦right.
+This brings me to an important note: numeric values, no matter the base, are _constructed_ right↤to↤left, but we still _read them_ from left↦to↦right.
 The same applies to binary - the leftmost, or the "most significant bit," is considered index position `0` - whereas the rightmost, or the "least significant bit," is considered index position `𝑛-1`.
 From a _value_ perspective, on the other hand, the value wouldn't _exist_ without a terminus - _the phrase